How Much Does It Cost to Add a 12x12 Room to a House?

 Adding a 12x12 room to your home is a great way to increase living space, improve functionality, and boost property value.
 Whether you're building an in-law suite, a home office, or an additional bedroom, understanding the costs associated with this type of home addition is essential for budgeting and planning.

-The cost of a 12x12 room addition varies significantly based on factors such as the room’s purpose, materials used, labor rates, and location.
-On average, homeowners spend between $18,000 and $36,000, with costs typically ranging from $125 to $250 per square foot.
+On average, homeowners spend between $18,000 and $75,000 on this type of project, with costs typically ranging from $125 to $250 per square foot.
 High-end additions with luxury finishes or specialized features can push the price beyond $50,000.

 This guide will provide an in-depth breakdown of the costs involved, factors influencing the price, budgeting tips, financing options, and strategies to save money while maintaining quality.

-Average Cost of a 12x12 Room Addition
+Average cost of a 12x12 room addition

 The cost of adding a 144-square-foot room depends on various factors, including whether it's a basic addition or one requiring extensive plumbing and electrical work.
 Here’s a breakdown of common cost estimates: